 The second meeting for the PhD student group is scheduled for October 24 to 25th 2019 and will take place in connection to the conference SOAK in Nyköping.
 For information regarding SOAK, see https://soaf.se/soak/.

 The meeting for the PhD student group will start at late afternoon on Thursday October 24th and on the first evening there will be some social activity as well as a dinner.
 On the second day of the meeting Gurobi https://www.gurobi.com/ will have a workshop until lunch.
 The registration for the conference and the meeting is at https://www.simplesignup.se/event/154928-soak2019.
 Thanks to SOAF and Gurobi there is no fee for the meeting.
 This includes accomodation, dinner, and participation in the Gurobi workshop.

-To take part in this workshop you need to be a member in SOAF.
+To participate in the meeting for the PhD student group a membership in SOAF is required.
 If you are not sure if you’re already a member, check if your organisation is a member.
-Otherwise it is free for PhD students to become a member.
-In that case, send an email to email@example.com to apply for membership.
+Membership is free for PhD students.
+Contact the chairman of SOAF at email@example.com for more information about becoming a member.

 For any questions about the meeting, please contact firstname.lastname@example.org.

 Among other technical talks, we will be hearing from a Gurobi user and their PhD colleague.
 Here is an abstract of their talk:

 Applications for MIQP programming in control of self-driving tractor-trailer vehicles (a research project collaboration between Linköping University and Scania CV.)